Vantiq/vantiq-extension-sources/README.md

 ### Creating the Source Type

-When creating an OPC UA Extension source, you must first create the OPC UA source type or implementation.
+When creating an Extension source, you must first create the source type or implementation.
 This is done by defining a file containing a JSON document with the following properties.

   - `name` -- the name of the source type you wish to create
   - `baseType` -- the string `EXTENSION`